A Dietitian’s full review of the Hungryroot meal kit delivery service where healthy meets convenience but is it worth the cost?

 How Much Does Hungryroot Cost?

 The amount charged per serving on Hungryroot varies on how many servings you order.
 The more you order, the less your cost per serving.
-This year it varies between $9.69-$10.29/per serving.
+This year, it varies between $9.69-$11.39/per serving.
 I max out the number of servings at 16.
-(It looks like they raised prices around a dollar a serving from last year’s review, like everywhere else, I assume they are trying to deal with inflation.)

-The setup above brings the total to $189.21/week.
-But if you decrease the number of servings of meals or change breakfast, fruit, snacks, or sweets servings, the amount will change.
+The setup above brings the total to $155.04/week.
+Which is the same as last year's calculation, so they have not raised prices year over year.
+But if you decrease the number of servings of meals or change breakfast, fruit, snacks, sweets, or supplement servings, the amount will change.
 After you approve your meal setup, it takes you to the screen where you can make as many modifications as you want to your plan, recommend/feature meals, add/subtract sweets and snacks, etc. This changes the number of credits you get and the average cost per serving.
-When I played with the servings on average, here is what I roughly calculated the cost per each category to be:
+When I played with the servings on average, here is what I roughly calculated the cost per category to be:

-It’s a credit-based system, $189.21/week gives me 87 credits.
+It's a credit-based system, $195.11/week gives me 92 credits, and I can add on credits for 1.79$ per credit (again no price increase year over year.)
 Each recipe and snack is assigned a credit number.
 You can go over your credit number if you wish and pay the difference.
-It’s not difficult to get your exact number of credits because many of the grocery items are just one credit.
+It's not difficult to get your exact number of credits because many of the grocery items are just one credit.
 Here is my order for next week (as you can see, I rarely get snacks or breakfast items.)
 In the order below, the only groceries I got were 3 bags of carrots for one credit each.
 The rest all came with meals.

 The french onion meatballs are listed twice because I doubled the recipe I wanted to receive.